 Topic 20: Application Change Requests

 On page 153 of the ODA, ICANN org suggests allowing all applicants in contention to change their strings, not just .Brand TLDs.
 ICANN org’s stated goal for this proposed change is “to reduce contention sets in a manner that is consistent with the intent of the (SubPro) outputs and that does not disrupt the entire program”.
-The Council disagrees with this assertion because:
+The Small Team disagrees with this assertion because:

 The SubPro PDP WG discussed this option specifically and did not endorse such a proposal for all applicants to amend their strings.The agreed policy was limited to just .Brand TLDs for the reasons set up in the SubPro report, and so ICANN Org is proposing new policy which was NOT adopted by a PDP and inconsistent with the intent of the SubPro PDP WG;